luisdalmolin/luisdalmolin.dev/content/blog/laravel-redis-cluster.md

 ---

 > Cannot use 'EVAL' with redis-cluster
+> Cannot use 'DEL' with redis-cluster

-I was getting this error after switching over from a single Redis instance to a Redis Cluster with multi-nodes, and it took me a while to figure out what was going on.
+I was getting these errors after switching over from a single Redis instance to a Redis Cluster with multi-nodes, and it took me a while to figure out what was going on.
 While this happened in a PHP/Laravel application, most of the tips here can be used with any language/framework.

 ## Wrap your keys in `{}`